BPRI Staff

 Jennifer.Bettis@wwu.edu

-Jennifer will head BPRI research efforts including fieldwork projects, data analysis, and pursuing new research trajectories.
-She will manage the portfolio of BPRI's research initiatives and grant funded projects; conduct media outreach & manage social media; and will play a critical role in both maintaining and furthering regional understandings of the importance of the international border in the BC – WA context.
-She holds a Master's degree in Political Science, and a BA in Social Science - both from CSU Chico.
+Jennifer heads BPRI's research efforts including: fieldwork projects, conducting data & policy analysis, and pursuing new research trajectories.
+She manages the portfolio of BPRI's research initiatives and grant funded projects; facilitates the publication of BPRI reports and briefs; conducts media outreach & manages social media.
+Jennifer mentors and supervises BPRI's student research assistants and interns, as well as collaborates with faculty and researchers on a variety of topics related to the border.
+Her work plays a critical role in both maintaining and furthering regional understandings of the importance of the international border in the BC-WA region.

-Don Alper, Ph.D., Research Fellow
+Dr. Don Alper, Ph.D., Professor Emeritus

 Don wears a black sweater and smiles, with foliage visible behind him.